Lohith-reddy/CreditCardFraud/README.md

 If we draw a vertical line at any threshold point we get the relevant fraud detection accuracy and the cost (false detection rate)

-Since we are sensitive to fraud detection, we might want to capture a lot more fraud cases. looking at the graphs 2.8 seems like a good number
+Since we are sensitive to fraud detection, we might want to capture a lot more fraud cases. looking at the graphs 2.8 seems like a good number.